-- A deep glass or plastic container with a large opening.
+- A deep glass or plastic container with a large opening

-- Measuring spoons.
+- Measuring spoons

-- Bit of wire or a twist tie.
+- Bit of wire or a twist tie

-- Chenille rods.
+- Chenille craft sticks

-- Laundry borax.
+- Laundry borax

-If you would like to create colored crystals, just add a bit of liquid food coloring to the water and borax solution.Continue to 3 of 5 below.
+If you would like to create colored crystals, just add a bit of liquid food coloring to the water and borax solution.

-Create the Base Structure and Mix the Borax Solution
+Create the Snowflake Base Structure

 Remember, the shape should be narrow enough to slip inside the mouth of the container without touching the sides and short enough so that it doesn't touch the bottom of the container or the crystals will not form evenly.

-It is critical that the water be hot enough to completely dissolve the borax powder.
-Stir well until all of the powder is dissolved.Continue to 4 of 5 below.
+It is critical that the water is hot enough to completely dissolve the borax powder.
+Stir well until all of the powder is dissolved.

 When the borax powder is completely dissolved in the hot water, use a pencil or craft stick and a bit of wire to suspend the base structure in the borax solution.
 Be sure that the structure is completely covered with the solution and not touching the sides or bottom of the container.